Access control lists (ACLs) in Azure Data Lake Storage Gen2

 - The owning user, if the owning user is also a member of the target group.

-The following pseudocode represents the access check algorithm for Data Lake Storage Gen2 accounts.
+The following pseudocode represents the access check algorithm for storage accounts.
+This algorithm shows the order in which identities are evaluated.

 As illustrated in the Access Check Algorithm, the mask limits access for named users, the owning group, and named groups.